DFE-Digital/teaching-vacancies/README.md

 ## User accounts & data

-Before you can log in to the application locally you will need a __DfE Sign-in__ and an __invitation to join Teaching Jobs__.
+Before you can log in to the application locally you will need a __DfE Sign-in__ and an __invitation to join Teaching Vacancies__.
 Talk to the team to get these set up.

 ### Importing school data